martinterzano/martinterzano/README.md

 ### Hi there 👋

-**martinterzano/martinterzano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 -I'm an economist with an analytical mindset who has twisted his career to develop the necessary skills to evolve in a world of data.
 I'm passionate about helping companies to improve their decision-making process through